Get inspired to throw a magical wizard party by this Harry Potter books cake and party decor!

 The other items on top of the cake are a miniature sorting hat that actually talks (affiliate link) and a small “wand” made from a chocolate covered pretzel.

 I wanted a real vintage-style suitcase but couldn’t find one for a reasonable price so I created on out of a box and some accessories I found at Hobby Lobby.

 I’m obviously no cake expert and the cake has it’s issues, but since the books are suppose to look older, my lack of ability actually worked more for me than against me.
-Not like that will happen very often, right???

 More party posts coming soon!